-An essential item for every self-respecting Roman was tweezers.
+An essential item for every self-respecting Roman were tweezers.
 Personal appearance and hygiene were very important, particularly during the early Roman period and the removal of body hair was foremost in this respect.
 Romans kept themselves looking well groomed with the help of tweezers.
 These lovely Roman artefacts are almost exclusively made from bronze and come in a variety of designs.
 They turn up frequently in the archaeological record and are readily available Roman antiquities for sale.

 Roman tweezers (Latin name vulsella) were used mostly for removing body hair and depilation.
 Both women and men underwent this often painful process of plucking body hair, with the tweezers applied to even arms and legs.
 Of course wealthy Romans didn't pluck, their servants did it, usually as part of the bathing process, between scraping warm oil off bathers with a strigil.